 108.1 Board of Appeals.
-Appeals of orders, decisions, or determinations made by the Building Official or Fire Code Official relative to the application and interpretation of the Building and Fire Codes, and amendments thereto, shall be made to the Board of Building Code of Appeals pursuant to Title II, Chapter 10, of this Code.
-No such appeal shall be heard by the Board of Building Code Appeals unless the appeal is filed within 30 calendar days after the date of the action of the Building Official or Fire Chief.
+Appeals of orders, decisions, or determinations made by the Building Official or Fire Code Official relative to the application and interpretation of the Building and Fire Codes, and amendments thereto, shall be made to the Building and Fire Code Appeals Committee pursuant to Title II, Chapter 10, of this Code.
+No such appeal shall be heard by the Building and Fire Code Appeals Committee unless the appeal is filed within 30 calendar days after the date of the action of the Building Official or Fire Chief.

 108.2 Limitations on authority.
 Subsection is deleted in its entirety.

 108.3 Qualifications.
 Subsection is deleted in its entirety.